albar965/littlenavmap-manual/src/en/GLOSSARY.rst

   directory and the ``Official\OneStore`` or ``Official\Steam`` are considered to be add-on airports.
   Exceptions are ``fs-base``, ``fs-base-genericairports`` and ``fs-base-nav``.

+  Microsoft Flight Simulator 2024: This information is not provided by MSFS 2024.

 Approach Procedure
   An approach procedure is a series of maneuvers for the transfer of an aircraft in instrument flight conditions from the initial approach to a